Kotlin/kotlin-jupyter/docs/README-STUB.md

 ### Rich output

-By default the return values from REPL statements are displayed in the text form.
+By default, the return values from REPL statements are displayed in the text form.
 To use richer representations, e.g. to display graphics or html, it is possible to send MIME-encoded result to the client using the `MIME` helper function:
 ```kotlin
 fun MIME(vararg mimeToData: Pair<String, Any>): MimeTypedResult